informalsystems/tendermint-rs/docs/architecture/adr-008-abci-rs-merge.md

 ### History

-There was a [proposal](https://github.com/tendermint/rust-abci/issues/61) for rearchitecturing `rust-abci` where a lot of different aspects about `rust-abci` were discussed (for example, current `Application` trait does not enforce `Send + Sync`, also `abci-rs` is not easy to work with when rest of the application is using `async` Rust etc.).
+There was a [proposal](https://github.com/tendermint/rust-abci/issues/61) for rearchitecting `rust-abci` where a lot of different aspects about `rust-abci` were discussed (for example, current `Application` trait does not enforce `Send + Sync`, also `abci-rs` is not easy to work with when rest of the application is using `async` Rust etc.).
 A decision was made to explore other architectures for `rust-abci` which are also compatible with `async` Rust.